 .pyproject files are JSON-based configuration files that replace the previously used

 .pyqtc configuration files.
 You can still open and use

 .pyqtc files, but we recommend that you choose

 .pyproject files for new projects.

-You can add and remove interpreters and clean up references to interpreters that you uninstalled, but that still appear in the list.
-In addition, you can set the interpreter to use by default.
+You can add and remove Python versions and clean up references to Python versions that you uninstalled, but that still appear in the list.

 To start the shell and import the current file as a module, select REPL Import File.
 To also import all functions from the file, select REPL Import *.

 © 2024 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.